isaacfungg/obsidian/coding/AWS/Complete Study/Need to review.md

 	- Offers an end-to-end view of requests through your application.
 	- Shows a map of application components to identify performance issues and errors.
 	- Useful for understanding application behavior and pinpointing the root cause of issues.
+`AWS Elastic Beanstalk`
+* Answer
+	* A PaaS that automates the deployment and scaling of applications.
+You upload your code, and it handles provisioning, load balancing, and monitoring, while still allowing you to control the underlying resources.
+`AWS Lambda`
+* Answer
+	* The primary serverless compute tool.
+Used to run code without provisioning servers
+	* Scales automatically
+	* Only executes code when triggered by events

+#### Types of Services
 `IaaS (Infrastructure as a Service)`
 * Answer
 	* This cloud computing model provides virtualized computing resources over the internet.
 IaaS allows users to rent virtual servers and storage, and to run and manage virtual data centers.
 Amazon EC2 is a classic example of IaaS, providing scalable compute capacity.